Skip to content

 Answer: St. Louis, Missouri.

-Why it works in the car: The arch turns geography into a skyline clue.
-Kids often know the picture before the city.
+The hook: The arch turns geography into a skyline clue.
+Kids usually recognize the picture before they can name the city.

 41. Great Smoky Mountains National Park straddles which two states?
 (Medium)